All posts

-Salesforce for Outlook Is Retiring: Your Migration Guide [2026]
+Salesforce for Outlook Is Retiring: 3 Replacement Options [2026]

-Salesforce for Outlook is retiring on December 31, 2027.
+Salesforce for Outlook is retiring in December 2027.
 Here's what you need to know and how to migrate to modern alternatives.

 What's Happening?

-Salesforce for Outlook, the desktop integration that's been connecting Salesforce and Outlook since 2008, is officially retiring on December 31, 2027.
-This isn't a surprise announcement—Salesforce first announced the deprecation in 2023—but as we move into 2026, many organizations are just now starting their migration planning.
+Salesforce for Outlook, the desktop integration that's connected Salesforce and Outlook for over a decade, is officially retiring in December 2027.
+This isn't news: Salesforce moved the product to maintenance-only mode back in 2019 and has signaled its end ever since.
+But many organizations are only now starting migration planning.

 This is a forced migration.
-After December 31, 2027, Salesforce for Outlook will no longer be supported, and there's no guarantee it will continue functioning as Microsoft phases out the underlying technology.
+After December 2027, Salesforce for Outlook will no longer be supported, and there's no guarantee it will keep functioning once Salesforce ends IE11 support.
 If your team relies on Salesforce for Outlook today, you need to plan your migration now.

 Timeline: Key Dates You Need to Know

-If you haven't started your migration planning yet, Q2 2026 is the time.
+If you haven't started your migration planning yet, now is the time.
 You want to complete migration well before the deadline to avoid last-minute scrambles, user disruption, and compatibility issues as Microsoft continues evolving Outlook.

 What You'll Lose and What You'll Keep